 When running into the waves you’ll want to trim the bow down so the sharp point of the bow can cleave the waves.
 This provides the most comfortable ride and minimizes stress on the boat (and passengers).
 In a following sea the tabs should be fully retracted for maximum steering response.
 This also helps to prevent your boat from burying its bow while overtaking waves.

 Your trim tabs can also be used to correct any list of the boat due to weight distribution of crew, tanks or gear.
-If the boat lists to starboard, for example, adding starboard tab at speed (or lowering the starboard trim tab) will cause the boat to level off.
+If the boat lists to port, for example, adding port tab at speed (or lowering the port side trim tab) will cause the boat to level off.
 As before, make the corrections in bursts and allow the boat to settle to the new settings.